fastplotlib/fastplotlib/README.md

 > **Note**
 >
 > `fastplotlib` and `pygfx` are fast evolving projects, the version available through pip might be outdated, you will need to follow the "For developers" instructions below if you want the latest features.
-You can find the release history on pypi here: https://pypi.org/project/fastplotlib/#history
+You can find the release history here: https://github.com/fastplotlib/fastplotlib/releases

 ### For developers

+Make sure you have [git-lfs](https://github.com/git-lfs/git-lfs#installing) installed.

 ```bash
 git clone https://github.com/fastplotlib/fastplotlib.git
 cd fastplotlib